 She said: “I was getting ready to take my daughter Penelope to school in the morning when I heard screaming and crying.

 “Moments later Obi had made his way up the stairs and I noticed his leg straight away, it just looked like it was hanging off.

 “He was in so much pain, really crying, screaming and once he got to me, he collapsed to the floor, like he’d tried his hardest to make it home to me, where he felt safe and knew I’d help him.

 “The vet said Obi’s leg was broken, the pellet was still inside and that he’d need surgery.
 As you can imagine we were heartbroken!
 How could anyone do that to an innocent cat?”

 “I thought he’d been run over or maybe caught himself on the fence in our garden but after a few hours the vet called me to tell us that it looked like it was an air rifle pellet that had caused all the damage.

-Obi’s local vets promptly arranged for him to be referred to Northwest Veterinary Specialists, for expert care and repair.
+Obi’s local vets promptly arranged for him to be referred to Northwest Veterinary Specialists in Runcorn, for expert care and repair.